By Achour Amiri and Wilson Acosta, WSU Plant Pathology. Updated April 2020. For printable pdf download here GrayMold (2020.04.15)

 Infection and Life Cycle of the Organism

 Inoculum of Botrytis can survive on organic matter in the orchard or in mummies left on trees or fallen to the ground.
 Under certain unfavorable conditions, such as very low or very high temperatures, Botrytis may produce sclerotia that will allow it to survive until conditions improve.
 When temperatures become moderate mycelia grow from the sclerotia and sporulate.
 The resulting fungal spores are disseminated through wind, water splash, or infected materials entering the orchard.
 Although Botrytis, like many other pathogens can easily infect fruit through splits, wounds or punctures occurring at harvest, gray mold infections generally start earlier in the orchard.
 The fungus can infect flowers at bloom and fruits during the growing season.
 Infections remain latent (dormant) until fruit have been in storage for several months, and then develop symptoms.
 Spores of Botrytis are common on the stems and in the calyx bowl and commonly cause infection in these areas.
 (Fig. 1A,B,F).
-Secondary infections of fruit through fruit-to-fruit contact (nesting) during storage is common,(Fig. 1I) especially when fruit were not fully covered with the fungicide applied at harvest and under high relative humidity.
+Secondary infections of fruit through fruit-to-fruit contact (nesting) during storage is common,(Fig. 1I) especially when fruit were not fully covered with the fungicide applied at harvest and when under high relative humidity.
 Eventually latent infections may be carried in packed fruit and symptoms may develop during transit or at grocery stores.

 Since most Botrytis infections occur in the orchard, sanitation practices include removing decayed or mummified fruit and organic debris from the orchard floor to reduce inoculum loads preharvest.
 This will reduce the number of infected fruits and hence limit gray mold development in storage.
 Moreover, good harvest and handling aimed to minimize punctures and bruises on the fruit will further limit the infections that may occur through wounds.
 Certain cultivars that tend to split such as Gala and Honeycrisp need to be harvested at the right maturity to minimize splits at the stem bowl, and a good fungicide coverage should be achieved to ensure enough fungicide is available to prevent infections through splits.
 Clipping the stems of certain cultivars such as Honeycrisp will minimize injuries and reduce infections.